Follow Regie on: Twitter_Logo_WhiteOnBlue.png

 November 02, 2023 at 5:48 PM

-Here are the books, with Commentary, I’ve read and most admired in recent months, March-October 2023.
+Here are the books I’ve read and most admired in recent months, March-October 2023.
+The Commentary at the end of the post is: "In Praise of Books, a Bookstore, and a Splendid Bookseller".

 • This Other Eden by Paul Harding, fiction